Michael Cala and the marker that

-It's difficult to get the mainstream media to cover similar campaigns to preserve abandoned African American burial grounds from behind the Magnolia Curtain in Mississippi, so please visit our website to learn more about our constant efforts to maintain historic abandoned cemeteries and markers of blues musicians.
+It's difficult to get the mainstream media to cover similar campaigns to preserve abandoned African American burial grounds in Mississippi, so please visit our website to learn more about our constant efforts to maintain historic abandoned cemeteries and markers of blues musicians.

 Brian Palmer makes the compelling case that "neglected black cemeteries deserve the same level of care that their Confederate counterparts get" in his recent article in the New York Times.